|

 village of Gosberton

-service shown in the undated but pre-decimalisation timetable (and thus
+service shown below in the undated early 1960s timetable has a generous

-through the lanes from Quadring Fen, Gosberton Clough and West
+through the lanes and fenland roads from Quadring Fen, Gosberton Clough

-Pinchbeck to the market town of Spalding.
-Elseys had first come
+Pinchbeck to the market town of Spalding, famed until recent years for

 the